Emma Goldman: "Inciting to riot"

 When the Panic of 1893 struck in the following year, the United States suffered one of its worst economic crises.
-By year's end, the unemployment rate was higher than 20%, and "hunger demonstrations" sometimes gave way to riots.
+By year's end, the unemployment rate was higher than 20 percent, and "hunger demonstrations" sometimes gave way to riots.
 Goldman began speaking to crowds of frustrated men and women in New York City.
 On August 21, she spoke to a crowd of nearly 3,000 people in Union Square, where she encouraged unemployed workers to take immediate action.
 Her exact words are unclear: undercover agents insist she ordered the crowd to "take everything ... by force".
 But Goldman later recounted this message: "Well then, demonstrate before the palaces of the rich; demand work.
 If they do not give you work, demand bread.
 If they deny you both, take bread."
 Later in court, Detective-Sergeant Charles Jacobs offered yet another version of her speech.

 A week later, Goldman was arrested in Philadelphia and returned to New York City for trial, charged with "inciting to riot".
 During the train ride, Jacobs offered to drop the charges against her if she would inform on other radicals in the area.
 She responded by throwing a glass of ice water in his face.
 As she awaited trial, Goldman was visited by Nellie Bly, a reporter for the New York World.
 She spent two hours talking to Goldman and wrote a positive article about the woman she described as a "modern Joan of Arc."